conraid/sitemap/README.md

 **THIS IS ONLY A TESTING SCRIPT** to generate sitemap in my situation.

 It was written quickly, so it has errors and *ugliness* of course.

-IT is here because I need a public place to keep it, but if you need a sitemap generatortry one of this: https://code.google.com/archive/p/sitemap-generators/wikis/SitemapGenerators.wiki
+It is here because I need a public place to keep it, but if you need a sitemap generator try one of this: https://code.google.com/archive/p/sitemap-generators/wikis/SitemapGenerators.wiki

+## Note

 If you have advice and suggestions to give, you are welcome.

-## Note

 I'm sorry for my bad english